 These author's notes files (as of 2020) start with a title to use in the panel on the page.
 This title was fixed as "Author's Notes" but that was too restrictive.

 Also as of 2020, you can now save text files (of the same name as the main item) in the keywords directory.
 These files just list the keywords associated with the item, which are then added into the document head to help dumb 21st. century search engines understand the content.
-Note that the section name (eg. poetry) and the associated tag's name (if any, eg. Mental Health) will be added to the item's keywords automatically.
+Note that the section name (eg. words) and the associated tag's name (if any, eg. Mental Health) will be added to the item's keywords automatically.
 If any of the provided keywords contain PG or Parental Guidance then the item's webpage will be rated adult.

 Keyword files do not start with a title.